Visit "Where can I get vaccinated" or call 1-877-COVAXCO (1-877-268-2926) for vaccine information.

 About Olney Springs

-Olney Springs is located on Highway 96 and has a population of 350.
+Olney Springs is located on Highway 96 and has a population of about 350.
 As the railroad came through the cattle ranch of Mr. Cronk, a settlement sprung up and soon grew into a town.
 Mr. Cronk mapped out a section of the land and recorded it as the Town of Olney Springs.
 In 1912 the town became incorporated, and the first council was formed.
 It then started adopting ordinances, and enacting policies.